criteo/kerberos-docker/README.md

 Kerberos server port is opened: `nmap -A 10.5.0.2/32 -p 88` (or if SSH server port: `nmap -A 10.5.0.3/32 -p 22`).

-Now you can debug code and do `kinit bob` on the host machine directly.
+Now you can debug code and run `kinit bob` directly on the host machine.

 The order of `entries` and `names` is essential in `/etc/hosts`.
 To resolve a name from an IP address, the resolver takes the first one (horizontally) if multiple names